Blake Shelton Teases His Big Christmas Plans With Gwen Stefani

 Blake Shelton is teasing his Christmas 2018 plans with his girlfriend of two years, Gwen Stefani.
-The country star opened up about what he and the mom of three will be getting up to for the Holidays this year, admitting to Entertainment Tonight that they’ll most definitely be spending the festive season together.
+The country star opened up about what he and the mom of three will be up to for the holidays this year, admitting to Entertainment Tonight that they’ll most definitely be spending the festive season together.

 Shelton spoke out about his plans alongside Jennifer Hudson on the red carpet at The Voice, telling the outlet that it’ll be Stefani who makes all the big plans and he’ll just follow along.